Committee Member Biographies

 Patricia Weth is the Deputy Assistant General Counsel in the FOIA Branch of the National Labor Relations Board (NLRB) and serves as the FOIA Public Liaison.
 She assists the Branch Chief in the development of FOIA policies and procedures and is responsible for direct supervision of the FOIA Branch staff.
 She also has experience working in FOIA at the U.S. Department of Agriculture, U.S. Department of Energy, Export-Import Bank, and U.S. Department of Housing and Urban Development.
 Ms. Weth holds a BA from Loyola College and JD from the Catholic University of America Columbus School of Law.

-Bradley White is the FOIA Officer at the Department of Homeland Security (DHS) Office for Civil Rights and Civil Liberties (CRCL), where he processes or reviews all DHS headquarters FOIA responses that contain CRCL records, coordinates responses on high-profile and complex FOIA requests that involve multiple DHS components, and assists in all aspects of the DHS Privacy Office responses to FOIA requests in litigation.
-He also provides FOIA training to DHS senior leaders, CRCL staff, and FOIA and Privacy staff from outside DHS at the Federal Privacy Council’s Privacy Boot Camp.
+Bradley White is Senior Director of FOIA Litigation, Appeals and Policy at the Department of Homeland Security (DHS).
+In addition to overseeing DHS FOIA appeals and litigation, he oversees the Department’s FOIA compliance and training programs.
+He was previously the FOIA Officer for DHS’s Office for Civil Rights and Civil Liberties (CRCL), where he processed or reviewed all DHS headquarters FOIA responses that contained CRCL records, coordinated responses on high-profile and complex FOIA requests that involved multiple DHS components, and assisted in all aspects of the DHS Privacy Office responses to FOIA requests in litigation.
 Prior to joining CRCL, he worked in the FOIA office at Immigration and Customs Enforcement (ICE) for more than seven years.
 Mr. White holds a BA from American University and JD from American University Washington College of Law.